nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

     Revision 0.5, August 6th 2014
     1. Specified in 6.5 that only the outline must be completely visible after assembly.
     2. Rule 3.8 moved from section 1 since it pertains only to symbols.

+    Revision 0.6, September 14th 2014
+    1. Specified in 6.8 that value and reference designators must be placed on silkscreen.